whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-04-Square-Hue-Subscription-Box-December-2015-Nail-Polish-Review.md

 <figcaption>Color: Bird Fling</figcaption>
 <br>

-<p>Bird Fling is a hot and bright red color with a "high gloss creme" finish.
+<p><b>Bird Fling</b> is a hot and bright red color with a "high gloss creme" finish.
 A great staple to have in your nail polish collection.</p>

 <br>